SPORTSNATION CO-HOST AND ESPN RADIO CO-HOST

-In January 2011, Wiley expanded his ESPN role when he was named co-host of “Max & Marcellus” on 710AM ESPN Radio Los Angeles.
-Alongside longtime sports radio host Max Kellerman, the program airs weekdays 3-7 p.m.
+In addition to SportsNation, Wiley co-hosts “Max & Marcellus” on 710AM ESPN Radio Los Angeles with Kellerman.
+The program airs weekdays 2:45 – 7 p.m.
 PT and features lively discussions on the day’s top sports news and events.

 After a 10-year NFL career, Wiley joined ESPN in 2007, primarily as a studio analyst on ESPN2’s First Take.
 He also served as a game analyst for ESPN’s Arena Football League telecasts in 2008.